luketlancaster/maintenance_tracker/README.md

 * Program asks what new name or mileage they want to give it
 * User types in the new name or mileage
 * A printout confirms the new name and mileage of the item

-### Adding a new car

-In order to track all the vehicles under my purview I want to be able to add new cars to my database

-### Editing an existing car

-In order update a car without having to delete one I want to be able to edit exisiting cars

-### Deleting a car

-In order to keep my cars accurate (in case of sale or loss) I want to be able to delete cars